2016 Macau Grand Prix: Qualifying classification

+Bold time indicates the faster of the two times that determined the grid order.

 Qualification race

 A ten-lap qualification race was held on 19 November and the finishing results determined the starting order for the main event.
 It was scheduled to occur from 12:10 Macau Standard Time (UTC+08:00), but was delayed for one hour because water had blown onto the pit lane straight and Lisboa corner from the nearby grandstands which evaporated upon marshals laying cement to remove the moisture.
 When the race began from its standing start, Ilott made a fast getaway and passed Russell for the lead heading into the first corner.
 Félix da Costa got past of Russell shortly afterwards.
 Norris, Günther and Hubert made contact with the turn one left-hand side barriers, damaging their cars, with Norris's front wing becoming dislodged and flew into the path of other drivers.
 The incident caused the cars behind the trio to reduce their speed.
 Ye however was unable to react and collided with the rear-end of teammate Sasaki's car, launching him into the air and over the latter.
 Ye landed upright on the circuit.
 Both drivers were unhurt but the safety car was deployed to allow marshals to extract the cars from the track and clear debris.
 Norris, Günther, Hubert and Ye retired because of the damage to their cars, while Sasaski made a pit stop for a rear wing replacement.

 At the lap-five restart, Félix da Costa ran in Ilott's slipstream and turned right to the outside lane to overtake him for the first position going into Lisboa corner.
 Yamashita attempted to pass Russell in a manoeuvre that drew him alongside Russell at Mandarin corner; although he went sideways, he regained control of his car.
 Félix da Costa attempted to drew clear from Ilott but was unable to establish an advantage over him with the two trading fastest lap times and both pull away from Sette Cãmara.
 Ilott went wide at the final corner midway through and dropped back from Félix da Costa because he scared himself and did not want to push harder afterwards.
 Ilott slightly gained on Félix da Costa and observed him avoiding impact with the Lisboa corner barrier when the former went slightly wide and elected to not take risks to reach the end of the race.
 Piquet passed MacLeod and Beckmann around the outside and under braking for Lisboa corner to move into twelfth on lap eight.
 Yamashita overtook Russell for fourth place on the ninth lap.
 Ilott recorded the qualification race's fastest lap on the same lap, completing a circuit of 2 minutes and 11.445 seconds.
 Félix da Costa maintained the lead for the remainder of the race to win.
 Ilott finished second, 0.850 seconds behind with Sette Camara in third, Yamashita fourth and Russell fifth.
 Rosenqvist drove conservatively to secure sixth place.
 Juncadella, Ticktum, Sims and Hughes rounded out the top ten finishers.